mr-mam/ants/README.md

-# NOD32-BOT Is New And Best Bot.
+# ants ati spam bot Is New And Best Bot.

 ## Based On TeleSeed.
 _________________________________________________________________________________